-Lent Term: 14 lectures + 2 examples classes, 4 lectures/week
+Lent Term: 14 lectures + 2 examples classes, 4 lectures/week.
+Lectures will be recorded.

 Aims

 The aims of the course are to:

 - Describe systematic methods for assessing the sustainability of wind energy and other renewable energy systems. - Analyse the aerodynamics and structural loading of wind turbine blades, the choice of materials, and the effect of scale. - Analyse the mechanical and electrical aspects of wind turbine machinery.